kkwong44/travelogue/README.md

 ### Delete Personal Post

-Registered users sloud able to delete personal posts
+Registered users should able to delete personal posts

 When the registered user signed in to the site and select a personal post then the post can be deleted.